KyleJHarper/tyche/README.md

 **[2015-11-19]**
 *Tyche now supports options processing in a more sane (consistent) manner.
 This options struct serves as a nice way to share options with functions.*

-*Also added a new test option (-t name).
+*Added a new test option (-t name).
 It will run the built-in test with the associated name.*

+*Added a new option (-l) to control lock sharing ratios.
+No more large array declarations at compile time.*

 **[2015-11-12]**